Thursday, 5 July 2012

 Back at the hotel, we lay down again and watched the last of the day’s Tour de France on TV from a prone position.

 At 7:30 we walked out to examine the possibilities for dinner, which were many.
 In the end we decided on l’Assiette au Boeuf in the Rue de Verdun.
 It was in a section of the street which was lined with restaurants, a veritable diners’ paradise.
 We had the formula of two courses for €14.90.

 The waitress advised us to have the local wine rather than the wine of Nîmes for our half-litre carafe (it was cheaper and better, she said).

 Keith started with carpaccio of beef, while I had salmon tartare with salad.

-Our main courses were rump steak with green peppercorn sauce (there seems to be something about long-distance walking that makes us crave red meat every night).
+Our main courses were both rump steak with green peppercorn sauce – there seems to be something about long-distance walking that makes us crave red meat every night.
 With the steak we had green beans and salad.

-It was a delightful, meticulously prepared meal, and as we paid the bill we discovered that the waitress had been to Australia for a holiday, a rare occurrence amongst the French.
+It was a delightful, meticulously prepared meal, and as we paid the bill we discovered that the waitress had been to Australia for a holiday, a rare occurrence among the French.

 Our hotel was only a block away and we settled down for the night, but there was such a festive din floating up from the bars and cafés below us that eventually, at 1 am, Keith got up and closed the window.